 If you’re expecting a lot of users, you'll want to optimize your MVP in such a way that it can handle that much traffic.
 There are documented incidents of products that have been launched to great fanfare, only for the product to crash because the company underestimated the demand on the servers.

 Also, look into any special considerations that your users will need.
-For example, products that will have an international audience may require regional-friendly features such as language settings.
+For example, products that will have an international target audience may require regional-friendly features such as language settings.

 But “quality” doesn’t just refer to bugs.
 It also refers to how much attention you give to the user experience design.
 Things like being able to conveniently switch from one section of your app to another or send notifications when major events occur.
 Quality-of-life additions will go a long way towards getting users to love your product but could be considered a luxury depending on your MVP cost and timeline.